 A world-class university

-The Times Higher Education World University Rankings 2021 rank Oxford as the best university in the world for the fifth year running.
+The Times Higher Education World University Rankings 2022 rank the University of Oxford as the best university in the world for an impressive sixth consecutive year.

-The QS World University Rankings 2020 place Oxford as the fourth best university in the world, and the best university in Europe.
+The QS World University Rankings 2022 place Oxford as the second best university in the world, and the best university in Europe.
 Oxford also ranked first in the global subject rankings for arts and humanities, and top five for natural sciences, life sciences and medicine, and social sciences and management.

 Graduate study at Oxford

-There are over 11,000 graduate students at Oxford, almost half of the University’s student body.
+There are over 13,000 graduate students at Oxford, forming half of the University’s overall student body.
 Graduate students are key to our academic community, and join our world-leading academics in tackling the most important questions we face today.

 Admission to graduate study at Oxford is very competitive.
 Requirements vary between programmes, but in general our academic departments look for students with the ability, enthusiasm, curiosity and commitment needed to pursue higher-level study here.
 We welcome applications from students of all ages, nationalities and backgrounds.